Belteshazzar89/sterlingcoleman/_pages/exploration/grandes-randonnees/21/april-19.md

 The kids were getting tired of walking with no breaks as we embarked on a cold and windy tour of the farms.
 We started to get some light rain, and our shoes and socks got wet from walking through the wet grass in the fields.

 We persevered, and got to Turretot.
-The rain stopped and the kids played at a playground for a few minutes before we got to cold and had to go.
+The rain stopped and the kids played at a playground for a few minutes before we got too cold and had to go.

 My plan was to set up our tent behind some buildings at the local soccer field, where I had seen another hiker post a video of his spot.
 We made it to the exact spot I was looking for, and set up our tent.